MagicDraw 18.5 Documentation

 - Abbreviation – a short form of the dependency matrix type.
 It is displayed on the diagram overview shape of the custom matrix, when the Show Abbreviated Type property is set to true.

 - Category – your specific category where the new matrix type will be stored.
 The category is displayed on the main menu under Diagrams and in the command list of Create Diagram on the Model Browser shortcut menu.
-You can keep the default value, if you need the new matrix type to be stored in the Analysis Diagrams category.
+You can leave the default value, if you need the new matrix type to be stored in the Analysis Diagrams category.

 - Icons – several icons for the new dependency matrix type representation in MagicDraw GUI.